HOPE organises a Study Tour to Helsinki (Finland) on 24-25 September 2019 during the Finnish EU-Presidency.

 Production and implementation of services:

-- -the Terveyskylä.fi (‘Virtual village’) service offering information, advice, self-care, symptom navigators, digital treatment pathways, and tools for citizens, patients and professionals.
+- -the Terveyskylä.fi (‘Health Village’) service offering information, advice, self-care, symptom navigators, digital care pathways, and tools for citizens, patients and professionals.
 The service comprises various themed virtual houses, more than 20 houses and services are available for more than 30 groups of patients.

-- -Innovation farm: innovation workshops, piloting, artificial intelligence, IoT, and research and the researcher’s tools
+- -Innovative development: innovation workshops, piloting, artificial intelligence, IoT, and research and the researcher’s tools

 - -Development of services and changes in operation: development model, developer network and centres of expertise.

 There is a site visit to the New Children’s Hospital:

 - -Which is focused on demanding specialised health care for children.

 - -Which provides care for patients from all across Finland.

 - -Where patients in the hospital range from newborn babies to 15-year-olds.